aaronmarkey/aaronmarkey.github.io/content/pages/about.md

+---
-Title: about
+title: about
+---

 👋 Hey-o internet,

-I'm aaron markey, some person in Colorado.
-Hot takes, serial project abandoner, ⌨️ mechanical keyboards, and ⬢ Titan main.
-Professionally, I write software.
+Some Person is a product of aaron Markey.

+## contact

 Feel free to email me at <markey@hey.com>.
 I'll try to respond as quickly as possible, but stuff can slip through the cracks.
 If I don't respond, try [Discord](https://discordapp.com/users/hashlib) or [Twitter](https://twitter.com/heressomeperson).

----
+## feeds

+An RSS feed is available at <https://someperson.me/feeds/index.atom.xml>.

-## geek stuff
+## technical

-some person is [Jekyll](https://jekyllrb.com/) with a bit of [Stimulus](https://stimulus.hotwire.dev/) magic.
+Some Person uses [Pelican](https://getpelican.com/) and [Stimulus](https://stimulus.hotwired.dev/).
+If you'd like, please take a look at the [source](https://github.com/aaronmarkey/aaronmarkey.github.io/tree/gh-pages).